What is the role of filled sand bags?

 Water may be redirected using sandbags on urban and rural roadways to prevent it from flooding the road and resulting in hazardous water conditions, such as hydroplaning.
 This can cause accidents and risks for both pedestrians and drivers alike.

-You can place them on signs such as stop signs, speed limits, and traffic signs, preventing them from moving and remaining sturdy.
+You can place them on stop signs, speed limits, and traffic signs, preventing them from moving and remaining sturdy.

 Caring for filled sandbags